KxSystems/docs/docs/kb/compacting-hdb-sym.md

  }each dates
 ```

-!!! tip

-    Remember to `rm` the zym file at the end of processing.
+!!! tip "Remember to `rm` the zym file at the end of processing."

 ## Back up the sym file